jhipster/generator-jhipster-nodejs/ROADMAP.md

 # This is the Roadmap for development. 🎉🎉🎉 Thank you for whatever contribution to one of these features! 🎉🎉🎉

-For every feature you can contribute opening a branch called `feature/<numer>` (for example *feature/one* for the first) from the master branch and after a pull request to me.
+To contribute for the next featues, fork the repo and open a pull request regarding the [kanban board](https://github.com/jhipster/generator-jhipster-nodejs/projects/1?fullscreen=true) progress issues or to do.

+> The actual goal is to have **the first release (0.0.2)** with these basic features:

+* Blueprint to generate monolitich app with NestJS basic template including, optionally, angular client
+* Swagger support
+* Entity ORM generation for only a database type and in development
+* Preserve liquibase db script orchestration
+* Basic security
+* Maven simple orchestration to run server and/or client part

 > Let it free to give advices or tips!